zabakala/babel-plugin-vuex-store/README.md

 ```
 Is it not a lot nicer and less verbose?

 Guess what, let's simplify it even more.
-Looking at the simple component above, you have to import _mapState_, _mapActions_ and _mapGetters_ to get Vuex things going.
+Looking at the _example_template.vue_ component above, you have to import _mapState_, _mapActions_ and _mapGetters_ to get Vuex things going.
 But the plugin makes it possible to do without these imports.

 Just meet your new prefix friends:
 - **vxs_** to represent Vuex state